 One thing that’s not evident in this test is how little distortion you get from the 90mm lens.
 If we were to pull back to match the 50mm framing as discussed above, you notice less spherical distortion around the edges of the frame, however this may just be a trait found by using longer lenses in general.
 This is usually easy to correct for in Lightroom, nonetheless, yet another reason to love this lens.

 Jewelry is the perfect product to demonstrate the power of this macro.
 This image was shot at 1/15 @ f/22, ISO 100, maxing out the near limit of focus again and we are tac sharp on this item with no retouching.

-As you can see, the pendent looks great… almost too good that you can see the minor scratching in the face and imperfections in the diamonds.
+As you can see, the pendent looks great… almost too good, in that you can see the minor scratching on the face and imperfections in the diamonds.
 Nonetheless, it give us a great base image to take into retouching.

-This photos was shot with the Canon 6d Mark I and the file has plenty of latitude to take into photoshop and make any adjustments we need to make it look great.
+This photo was shot with the Canon 6d Mark I and the file has plenty of latitude to take into photoshop and make any adjustments we need to make it look great.

 If you are getting into product photography, setting up a studio for your business or an established photographer, these 2 lenses are great ways to round out your studio.
 They’re super affordable and you can do about 98% of all product shots at a super high quality.
 Pairing them with 6d Mark I or II is a winning combo.